 The developed methods for the hydrolysis of fish waste make it possible to obtain polypeptide hydrolysates with a high yield with a protein content of more than 80% in dry matter.
 Hydrolysates obtained by enzymatic and enzymatic-thermal methods from sardine and sardinella scales had a fraction of a low–molecular physiologically active fraction of peptides with a molecular weight of less than 10 kDa—98.1%.

 Molecular weight plays an important role in their antioxidant activity.
-For example, lower molecular weight fractions of collagen hydrolyzate isolated from Spanish mackerel skin showed higher radical scavenging capacity, while higher molecular weight frac- tions showed higher emulsifying properties, making these fractions potential antioxidants.
-Lower molecular weight peptides from salmon can be used as a reducing agent and free rad- ical scavenger in oxidation processes, as well as an antioxidant with the effect of protecting DNA from cell damage caused by oxidation [31,32].
+For example, lower molecular weight fractions of collagen hydrolyzate isolated from Spanish mackerel skin showed higher radical scavenging capacity, while higher molecular weight fractions showed higher emulsifying properties, making these fractions potential antioxidants.
+Lower molecular weight peptides from salmon can be used as a reducing agent and free radical scavenger in oxidation processes, as well as an antioxidant with the effect of protecting DNA from cell damage caused by oxidation [31,32].

-Hydrolysates obtained from salmon, cod and lightly salted herring using electrochem- icals of the obtained catholyte contained this fraction in an amount of only 75%.
+Hydrolysates obtained from salmon, cod and lightly salted herring using electro-chemicals of the obtained catholyte contained this fraction in an amount of only 75%.

 The difference in the degree of hydrolysis can be due not only to the peculiarities of the production methods, but also to the different protein composition of the raw materials [33–37].
 In addition, the raw material source- fish skin, is more tonnage than scales [38].